NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re’s global financial strength.

 Don’t forget: your construction costs go beyond materials and wages.

 “If you’re paying a guy $30 an hour, then there’s taxes, overhead, workers’ comp — all those things add up along the way,” McSweeney says.
-“So what does it actually cost you per hour to have [a subcontractor] in the job?
-The $30 an hour you’re paying him could be more like $50.”
+“So what does it actually cost you per hour to have a subcontractor on the job?
+That $30 could really be closer to $50.”

 Keep in mind: Your profits do not automatically include your salary as the business owner.
-Ideally, your salary should be included as part of your overhead expenses.
-Profit is the amount of money that belongs to the company and should get reinvested for business growth.
+Include your salary as part of your overhead so you’re not working for free.
+Profit is the money that belongs to the company — what you can reinvest to grow your business or save for slower months.

 Total revenue – overhead = job costs and profit